Tomato Detox Soup Amazing Flavor

 Want to mix up your detox soup recipes?
 Try my Detox Pumpkin Soup next!

-If you love homemade soup as much as I do (both the making and the eating), check out our family favorite Spinach Tortellini Soup (it’s a full meal in a bowl) AND you can make it in literally 15 minutes.
-The flavor that builds so quickly is amazing!
-It is my daughter’s favorite meal!
+If you love homemade soup as much as I do (both the making and the eating), check out our family favorite Spinach Tortellini Soup (it's a full meal in a bowl) AND you can make it in literally 15 minutes.

 AND one of my favorites Sweet Potato Soup.

-How To Make Easy Sweet Potato Soup
+Easy Sweet Potato Soup recipe

 Another good one is Spicy Black Bean Soup, perfect for cold weather months!